micrometreuk/micrometreuk.github.io/README.md

 ```

-### The easy/lazy option
+### The easy option

--  If not bother with working gitea clone the repo and push to droplet master
+-  If not  working gitea clone the repo and push to droplet master
 > note this is a tracking repo no worktree in here and its the production live/repo

 ```bash